Writer | Author | Kundalini Yoga Teacher | Join-the-Dot Connector | Spiritual Commentator | Recovering Financial Credit Trader

 The ten books which (at the moment) I consider to have had a significant impact on my spiritual growth.

-Choosing the 10 Best books which, at the moment, I consider to have had a significant impact on my spiritual growth has required a lot of thought.
+Choosing the 10 Best books that I consider to have had a significant impact on my spiritual growth has required a lot of thought.
 In part, this is because some of the titles that might fall into the spiritually lightweight category have actually been invaluable in my own development.

 My 10 Best